 Below are some of the projects/activities sponsored by the Outrreach Comittee and St. John's:

 STOP HUNGER NOW PHOTO GALLERY

-MARTHA’S PANTRY - As you do your grocery shopping, please pick up a few extra items for Martha’s Pantry.
-Supplies at the pantry are low and all types of food are needed.
-Canned meats and fish, pasta meals, soups, and cereals are particularly appreciated.
-Recently Martha’s Pantry has experienced an increase in requests--perhaps because the Dinwiddie food pantry has closed.
+FOOD PANTRY - As you do your grocery shopping, please pick up a few extra items.
+All types of food are needed but especially canned meats and fish, pasta meals, soups, and cereals are particularly appreciated.
 Your food donations will be greatly appreciated.
 Donation boxes are located in the narthex and outside the church office.

 CCHASM Thanksgiving Bags and CCHASM Career Closet

-The Evangelism Committee works to expand the ministry of St. John's by challenging members and commitees to welcome visitors, publicize church events and worship opportunities and foster a welcoming atmosphere.
-The Committee promotes activities in the traditional way, such as advertising in local newspapers and the monthly newsletter, the Signs.
-Social media sites, such as Facebook, the website, and the e-News are also utilized.
-Further information can be obtained by contacting Herb Marsh at firstname.lastname@example.org or Llewellyn Slayton at email@example.com.
+The Communications Committee works to expand the ministry of St. John's by challenging members and commitees to welcome visitors, publicize church events and worship opportunities and foster a welcoming atmosphere.
+The Committee promotes activities in the traditional way, such as advertisingn in local newspapers and the monthly newsletter, the Signs.
+Social media sites, such as Facebook, the website, and the e-Signs are also utilized.

 The Order of the Daughters of the King